De-Fontein/planning-center-yt-stream-creator/readme.md

 The `Spreker` (Preacher) note is used to set the name of the preacher in the livestream title.

-The `Thema` (Theme) note is used to set as the prefix of the stream title.
+The `Thema` (Theme) note is used as the prefix of the stream title.

 The date is added as a suffix to the theme and preacher name.